 Java recently celebrated its twentieth anniversary (JDK 1.0 came out in 1996, although the first beta is from 1994), a fact that shows that there is still a long way to go in the industry.
 Who will risk creating applications in a language that can become obsolete within a few years?

 An important factor when choosing a programming language is to have available around that language tools for developers that guarantee productivity.
 Here we leave an article with the best-integrated development environments for Java.

 There are estimates that reveal that there are around 9 million Java developers in the world, and it is a very active and vibrant community that collaborates and works together to provide shelter and grow this powerful programming language.
 There are many ways to participate in the actions carried out by the Java community.

 Oracle is still committed to Java as demonstrated by the powerful roadmap that it has.
 With Java 9, a recently released version, in this year 2017, Oracle plans to provide modularity to the platform and also improve security and performance.
 This will allow Java to easily scale from large software systems to small devices, including the embedded processors of the Internet of Things.

 Many technical training institutions, vocational training centers, and universities offer Java programming courses.
-You can also train in Java doing our course, which gives you enough knowledge to introduce you to the official certification exam.
-Validate your skills before companies obtaining a Java certification, one of the most recognized and valued development certifications in the world.
+You can also train in Java during our course, which gives you enough knowledge to introduce you to the official certification exam.
+Validate your skills before companies obtain a Java certification, one of the most recognized and valued development certifications in the world.